 You don’t have to worry about how you’re appearing to the other side, what they’re reading into it, how embarrassed you feel.
 Instead of saying one is better than the other, I would say, look at the strengths and challenges of each.
 Then look at what you and the situation require.
 Then pick of those, the best form of communication that matches between the needs of the situation and what you need.

 Given your role as a professor and a mediator, I’d love to know what you’re thinking about when you first meet someone.
 Something that we hear from a lot of the leaders who listen to this show is that first interaction with somebody new is critically important, and it makes them nervous in the same way negotiation makes individuals nervous.
 When you’re preparing to meet with somebody, or when you’re preparing for a negotiation, what does preparation look like for you?
 Then what questions do you like to ask or what are you looking for in the first interaction with somebody?

-The final rapid-fire question is this, what is the best piece of advice that you have ever received?
+The final rapid-fire question is: What is the best piece of advice that you have ever received?

-It was actually for my mother and it was make lemonade.
+It was actually from my mother and it was, “Make lemonade.
 You never know what life throws at you.
-When you have lemons you make lemonade,
+When you have lemons you make lemonade.”

 This interview has been edited and condensed for clarity.